OmriPy/YouTube-Downloader/README.md

 ## NOTE
-The app doesn't work due to the fact that the pytube module isn't supported anymore
+Unfortunately the app doesn't work due to the fact that the `pytube` module isn't supported anymore.

 # YouTube-Downloader